bewerner/webserv/README.md

 # Webserv

-Webserv is a custom HTTP server implementation developed in C++17 inspired by nginx, created as part of the 42 school curriculum.
+Webserv is a custom HTTP server implementation developed in C++17 inspired by nginx, created as part of the 42 school core curriculum.
 This project involves building a web server from scratch that can handle HTTP requests, serve static websites, and execute CGI scripts.

 ## Features